About this listing

 Jamon and Manchego muffins, Drop scones, free range eggs, Tomatoes or mushrooms on toast, griddle muffins.
 With of course a choice of teas and coffee, juices...

-We also run cooking lessons here so ask when you book to see if there is one going on if you want to join in.
+We also run all kinds of cooking lessons here so ask when you book to see if there is one going on if you want to join in.

 We are a working olive and almond farm and there are about 7 and a half acres to explore with hammocks strategically placed in the terraces for you to relax in.
 There is a big roof terrace which is available for your use during the day.